Second Australian Imperial Force in the United Kingdom: Background

 At the time of the two world wars, Australia and the United Kingdom (UK) had a very close relationship.
 Australia was a self-governing dominion within the British Empire, and its foreign and defence policies were strongly influenced by those of the British Government.
 Most Australians were either descended from Britons or had been born in the UK, leading to a widespread perception that Britain was the "Mother Country".

 The UK accommodated the rear base for the First Australian Imperial Force for most of World War I. The AIF had been formed in 1914 and comprised soldiers who had volunteered for service outside Australia.
 From 1916 until the end of the war in 1918, the majority of the AIF fought on the Western Front in France.
 The force's administrative headquarters was in London, and large numbers of Australian training, medical and other support facilities were in the UK.
 Australian soldiers also frequently took leave in the country.
 As a result, virtually all members of the AIF who served in France passed through the UK.
 Historian Roger Beckett has written that "from summer 1916 to the end of the war there were never fewer than 50,000 Australian troops in Britain".
 Following the war's conclusion in November 1918, all AIF personnel in France were gradually transferred to the UK, from where they embarked on ships bound for Australia.
 In May 1919, the remaining elements of the AIF in France were moved to the UK, leading to the number of Australians there peaking at 70,000.
 By the end of 1919, almost all AIF personnel had departed the UK, and the force was formally disbanded on 1 April 1921.

 Following the outbreak of World War II, the Australian Government established a Second Australian Imperial Force on 15 September 1939.
 Volunteers for the AIF were liable for service in Australia or overseas.
 Four AIF infantry divisions were eventually established, of which three were deployed to the Middle East and one to Malaya between 1940 and 1941.

 Elements of the Royal Australian Air Force (RAAF) and Royal Australian Navy (RAN) were stationed in the UK during World War II.
 Several flying squadrons and more than 10,000 RAAF airmen who had been trained under the Empire Air Training Scheme served in the country.
-A small number of RAN warships operated from the UK at various times between 1940 and 1942, and hundreds of Australians who had been posted to the Royal Navy were based in the country.
+A small number of RAN warships operated from the UK at various times between 1940 and 1942, and by 1943 over a thousand Australians were posted from RAN to Royal Navy vessels.